 Ava commanded an unusual loyalty.
 Among her ex-husbands, Frank Sinatra was really hooked.
 He had a statue of her in his backyard until his fourth wife (Barbara Marx) made him remove it.
 But was it the same one?
 When she fell ill in 1989, Frankie paid all the bills.
 He called her "Angel."
 But he didn't attend the funeral when she died in January 1990.
-Neither did the two other ex-husbands, Mickey Rooney (a mistake when she was nineteen and breaking in) and clarinetist heartthrob Artie Shaw (who ruined her self-esteem by reminding her how uneducated she was.
+Neither did the two other ex-husbands, Mickey Rooney, a major Hollywood star when she was nineteen and breaking in, and clarinetist and bandleader Artie Shaw, who ruined her self-esteem by reminding her how uneducated she was.
 Artie made her read Dostoyevski, Mann, and Flaubert.
-He even took Darwin along on their honeymoon.
+He even took Darwin's "Origin of the Species" along on their honeymoon.
 Darwin's great-grandson deemed her to be "the highest specimen of the human species."
 But Artie thought she was a dummy, and she was desperately in love with Artie.
 "I don't think he ever really understood the damage he did," Ava wrote about Artie Shaw.
+(Artie married a lot, divorced a lot, and was famous for his chutzpah.)
 Mickey Rooney remembered that sex with her had been great.
-"Not for me," she said.
+She demurred: "Not for me," she said.
 Of her third husband, Frank Sinatra, Ava once said.
-"Frank weighs 120 pounds but ten of them are pure cock."
+"Frank weighs 120 pounds but 110 of them are pure cock."
+But she made him sweat, being an inconstant as he was.
+She carried on with a famous Spanish matador and made the crooner fanatically jealous.

 Surprisingly, there is more North than South in her natal chart -- 56.4% to 43.6% -- a proportion that beautifully mirrors the popular vote after certain landmark US elections.
 Her chart conjures a type of individual who externalizes her emotions rather than bottling them up.
 In a certain mood, she is more likely to fight, curse, slap, and shout than to act quietly bitchy.
 She is not introspective.
 As the actress herself once said, "deep down I'm pretty superficial."
 The predominance of water signs in her chart suggests a state of constant motion, change, and periodic upheaval.
 Can anyone be surprised that the proportion of yin to yang in Ms. Gardner's chart is more than three to one, 76.3% to 23.7%?